waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Switch (2,1), (10,1), (16,1): Background objects.
 Interact from row 2 (facing UP).

 # Underground Warehouse Puzzle
-- Goal: Open path to Warehouse Entrance (likely in the southeast unseen area).
+- Goal: Open path to Warehouse Entrance (unseen southeast area).
 - Verified Solution: 3-2-1 sequence (Switch 3 -> Switch 2 -> Switch 1).
 - Note: (21, 29) is the EXIT to the city, NOT the Warehouse entrance.
+The entrance is likely Map 3_55.

 ## Shutter Toggle Mapping (S3, S2, S1)
 - State (1,1,1) [3-2-1]: (2,6) OPEN, (12,8) OPEN.
 Path to southeast: (2,6) -> (12,8) -> Southeast.